Meet the 2020 Tū i te Ora Scholarship winners

-Congratulations to the four winners of Northland Regional Council's inaugural Tū i te Ora Scholarships programme, who'll each receive $3000 toward their studies.
+Congratulations to the first four recipients of Northland Regional Council's Tū i te Ora Scholarships programme - Courtney Sanson, Huia Webby, Katherine (Katarina) Tautuhi, and Zane Williams who each received $3000 toward their studies in 2020.

-The scholarships support study or training in areas that align with the council's focus areas of environment, economy and community.
+The annual scholarships recognise and support students whose efforts reflect the regional council’s key drivers and its mission of ‘working together to create a healthy environment, strong economy and resilient communities’.
 They also aim to build Māori capacity in Northland and provide opportunities for further education.

 Courtney Sanson from Tautoro has a Bachelor of Science (Earth Sciences) and is working towards a Master of Environmental Sciences focusing on water quality.
 Her dedication and ambition make her one to watch.

 Courtney was involved in the riparian planting at Lake Omapere and worked alongside GNS experts that focused on sedimentation in the Hokianga Harbour.